nrwl/nx-workshop/docs/lab5/LAB.md

     </details>

-5. Serve the store app
+5. Serve the store app - notice how the ratings are formatted.
-6. Launch the dependency graph
+6. Launch the dependency graph - notice how the app depends on two libs now.
 7. Inspect what changed from the last time you committed, then commit your changes

 ---